Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Superweapons can now be launched when a warhead is detonated.
   - `LaunchSW` specifies the superweapons to launch when the warhead is detonated.
-  - `LaunchSW.RealLaunch` controls whether the owner who fired the warhead must own all listed superweapons and sufficient fund to support `Money.Amout`.
+  - `LaunchSW.RealLaunch` controls whether the owner who fired the warhead must own all listed superweapons and sufficient fund to support `Money.Amount`.
 Otherwise they will be launched out of nowhere.
   - `LaunchSW.IgnoreInhibitors` ignores `SW.Inhibitors`/`SW.AnyInhibitor` of each superweapon, otherwise only non-inhibited superweapons are launched.
   - `LaunchSW.IgnoreDesignators` ignores `SW.Designators`/`SW.AnyDesignator` respectively.
+  - `LaunchSW.DisplayMoney` can be set to display the amount of credits given or deducted by the launched superweapon by `Money.Amount`.
+The number is displayed in green if given, red if deducted and will move upwards after appearing.
+    - `LaunchSW.DisplayMoney.Houses` determines which houses can see the credits display.
+    - `LaunchSW.DisplayMoney.Offset` is additional pixel offset for the center of the credits display, by default (0,0) at superweapon's target cell.

 ```{note}
 - For animation warheads/weapons to take effect, `Damage.DealtByInvoker` must be set.